node-pulse/docs/content/getting-started.md

-# What Node Pulse Admiral is
+# Node Pulse Admiral

+## What it is - Unified server fleet dashboard

+- visualize Prometheus metrics
-Unified server fleet dashboard—visualize Prometheus metrics, automate deployments with built-in and community-contributed Ansible playbooks, and manage servers via web-based SSH terminal.
+- automate deployments with built-in and community-contributed Ansible playbooks
+- manage servers via web-based SSH terminal.

+## How it works exactly

 - After setting up Admiral, it will receive metrics sent from all your servers via the Node Pulse Agent, every 15 seconds
 - Node Pulse Agent is just a simple forwarder, the metrics are collected by Prometheus node exporter and process exporter